panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 const size1 = Sizes.medium         // a non-existing enum value can be accessed
 const size2 = Sizes.Medium = 'foo' // enum value can be overwritten accidentally
 ```

+But you can control the creation of new instances, for example, by counting how many instances have been created inside the constructor.
+Then throw an error if more than 3 instances were created.

+Of course, it's better to keep your enum implementation as simple as possible.
+Enums are meant to be plain data structures.

 ## 6. Conclusion